Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Introduction

 Among several models of BSM physics, inflation is commonly considered in the context of Supergravity (SUGRA) or more generally in the context of String Theory.
 There are several well-motivated constructions where inflaton is identified with a BSM field.
 But, in SUGRA/String Theory, there are many other scalar fields that are gauge singlets and gravitationally coupled with the visible sector.
 These two facts lead to these fields having a large decay time with $\Gamma \sim m_{\sigma}^3/{m_{\rm Pl}}^2$, where $m_{\sigma}$ is the mass of the field dubbed as moduli and $m_{\rm Pl}$ is the Planck mass.
 These moduli fields get mass by supersymmetry breaking.
 In the context of String Theory, the vevs of the moduli fields fix several low-energy observables including gauge coupling constants, and in certain cases, it also fixes the volume of the compactified internal space \cite{Binetruy:2006ad, Cicoli:2023opf}.

 First of all, it is crucial that the moduli are stabilized at fixed vevs and stabilization must hold during the cosmic history of the Universe.
 This issue is dependent on the initial field configurations of the fields, the form of the potential (which usually has finite barrier heights), and the content of the Universe at the end of inflation \cite{Brustein:1992nk, Buchmuller:2004xr, Buchmuller:2004tz, Alam:2022rtt}.
 The existence of moduli fields can alter cosmological dynamics in several interesting ways.
 Typically, the homogeneous zero-momentum mode of the field is shifted away from its post-inflationary global minimum \cite{Dine:1995uk, Cicoli:2016olq}, and the field starts to oscillate coherently when the Hubble parameter becomes smaller than the mass of the moduli.
 This leads to an epoch of early matter domination (EMD) \cite{Allahverdi:2020bys}.
-But the EMD epoch must end before BBN and the Universe must be reheated with a temperature above MeV energy.
+But the EMD epoch must end before BBN and the Universe must be reheated with a temperature above MeV energy, the lower bound being of the order of a few MeV \cite{Hasegawa:2019jsa,Kawasaki:2000en}.
 Generically, it requires the mass of the moduli to be heavier than $100$ TeV.
 Therefore, for light moduli masses, the universe may not be reheated with enough high temperature for successful BBN, and this is called the Cosmological Moduli Problem (CMP) \cite{Coughlan:1983ci, Banks:1993en, deCarlos:1993wie}.
 At the same time, inflationary predictions are sensitive to the post-inflationary history of the universe.
-The moduli induced EMD epoch alters the predictions for inflationary observable \cite{Dutta:2014tya, Das:2015uwa, Allahverdi:2018iod}.
+The moduli-induced EMD epoch alters the predictions for inflationary observable \cite{Dutta:2014tya, Das:2015uwa, Allahverdi:2018iod}.